MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

 - **[In-place upgrade while VMs are running](#in-place-upgrade-while-vms-are-running)** on each server in the cluster.
 This option incurs no VM downtime, but you must wait for storage jobs (mirror repair) to finish after each server is upgraded.

 - **[Clean OS installation while VMs are running](#clean-os-installation-while-vms-are-running)** on each server in the cluster.
-This option incurs no VM downtime, but you must wait for storage jobs (mirror repair) to finish after each server is upgraded, and you'll have to set up each server and all its apps and roles again.
-This option is recommended over an in-place upgrade.
+This option incurs no VM downtime, but you must wait for storage jobs (mirror repair) to finish after each server is upgraded, and you must set up each server and all its apps and roles again.
+We recommend this option over an in-place upgrade.

 - **[In-place upgrade while VMs are stopped](#in-place-upgrade-while-vms-are-stopped)** on each server in the cluster.
 This option incurs VM downtime, but you don't need to wait for storage jobs (mirror repair), so it's faster.

 - **[Clean OS installation while VMs are stopped](#clean-os-installation-while-vms-are-stopped)** on each server in the cluster.
 This option incurs VM downtime, but you don't need to wait for storage jobs (mirror repair), so it's faster.
-This option is recommended over an in-place upgrade.
+We recommend this option over an in-place upgrade.

 ## Prerequisites and limitations